Nelson Bay (NSW)

 Nelson Bay features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.3% of all households, consisting of 18.9% couples with children, 34.8% couples without children, and 10.7% single parent families.
-Non-family households make up the remaining 34.7%, with lone person households at 31.5% and group households comprising 3.3% of the total.
+Family households account for 65.3% of all households, including 18.9% that are couples with children, 34.8% that are couples without children, and 10.7% that are single parent families.
+Non-family households constitute the remaining 34.7%, with lone person households making up 31.5% and group households comprising 3.3%.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households